How far back can an insurance company go in requesting past medical records?

 The quick answer is that a reasonable request for medical records before an accident may sometimes be OK.

 At the same time this raises serious questions.

 Do insurance companies have a right to snoop into previous medical records not related to an accident case?

 If “reasonable” requests for old medical records are OK what does that mean?

-Insurance probes for past medical records
+Insurance inquiries for past medical records

-Insurance companies love prying into past medical records of those with claims after an accident.
+Insurance companies love prying into old medical records of those with claims after an accident.
 You may suffer injuries from a car accident.
 Your medical treatment may stem from a slip and fall injury.
 Insurance companies love snooping into your past medical problems in an injury claim:

 “Allstate lawyers typically ask policyholders to produce their personal medical records for their entire lifetime, no matter when they occurred.”